Testimonio

 On hearing this, Jesus said to them, "It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners."

-Eventually, the Pharisees clamored for his death because:
+Eventually, the Pharisees clamored for His death because:

 And as they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross.